Highlands Council FAQs

 Highlands Council is responsible for organizing, funding, and administering activities, services, and programs that are necessary, desirable, and appropriate to fulfill its mission.
 Highlands Council manages the community center Blakely Hall, organizes community events like Highlands Day, and manages community communication tools like the Connections newspaper, issaquahhighlands.com, weekly email bulletins, and official social media sites.
 Highlands Council serves as a greater community liaison and oversees the integrity of the community brand.

 There is a legally filed Covenant for Community on each residential unit that describes the responsibilities and governing aspects for Highlands Council.
-Six categories are covered under the Covenant:
+The Covenant covers six categories:

 - The Community at Issaquah Highlands